NeilKleistGao/NginD/README.md

 However, here are some exceptions:
 + The first alphabet of function name should be lower case
-+ Tabs should be used, and should be equivalent to 4 spaces
++ Tabs should be used, and should be equivalent to 4 spaces.
+There is no space before the keywords `public`, `private` and `protected`
++ The underline after the name of class members should be moved to the front of the name

 ## Code Environment
 + OS: Ubuntu 18.04.4 LTS